 SIMULATION CHANGING THE WAY HEALTHCARE PROFESSIONALS LEARN AND IMPROVING PATIENT CARE

-To increase awareness among the public of the importance of simulation to healthcare, the third annual global Healthcare Simulation Week will be held September 16-20, 2019.
+To increase awareness among the public of the importance of simulation to healthcare, the fourth annual global Healthcare Simulation Week will be held September 14-20, 2020.

 Healthcare Simulation is a learning tool that recreates a clinical environment to allow persons to experience a realistic healthcare event.
 The purpose of healthcare simulation is to teach new skills, refresh old ones and improve the delivery of safe and effective patient care.